The BMW E46 M3 CSL - what is it ?

-- The pre-production CSLs had carbon rear seat backs, but the production CSL did not use carbon
+- The pre-production CSLs had carbon rear seat backs, but not the production ones

 8. The Wheels

-The CSL has unique wheels in traditional BBS style.
+The CSL has specific wheels in traditional BBS style.
 The wheels were made by BBS and they are forged and lighter than the M3 wheels.

-The same wheels were used in the later to be released M3 CS but the CS had narrower front rims - 8J x 19 and the rears were the same as in the CSL.
+The same wheels were used in the later released M3 CS but the CS had narrower front rims - 8J x 19 while the rears were the same as in the CSL.